 = $128,645 – $20,289 – $53,892 – $17,874 – $4,855 – $17,799

 So, the OCA for Apple Inc. has decreased from $13,936 Mn to $12,087 in the last one year.
 However, the reason behind the variation is not known as we do not have a detailed breakup.

 - Capturing all the short term assets, which are otherwise individually insignificant and uncommon, under a single category, makes the accounting process easier and simpler.

 - Lack of clarity as some of the companies do not provide a detailed breakup of the items included under.

-- At times, an increase in one of the assets is offset by a decrease in another asset within the OCA.
-In such a scenario, there will be hardly any significant variation in the totality, and as such the variation in the individual assets is overlooked.
+- At times, an increase in one asset is offset by a decrease in another asset within the OCA.
+In such a scenario, there will hardly be any significant variation in the totality, and as such, the variation in the individual assets is overlooked.

-So, it can be concluded that despite the fact that OCA is comprised of asset items that are too little to impact the financial position of a company, the individual items cannot be entirely overlooked as it can impact several liquidity ratios if captured erroneously.
+So, we can conclude that even though OCA comprise of asset items that are too little to impact the financial position of a company, the individual items cannot be entirely overlooked as it can affect several liquidity ratios if captured erroneously.

-This has been a guide to Other Current Assets and its definition.
+This article has been a guide to Other Current Assets and its definition.
 Here we discuss practical examples of other current assets along with its advantages and disadvantages.
 You may learn more about accounting from the following articles –